goldenm-software/layrz_theme/README.md

 # Layrz Theme

-Managed by Golden M, Inc.
+Managed by Golden M, Inc. by authorization of Layrz Limited.

 ## Description
 It's a group of widgets that can be help you to implement scripts into Layrz modules, or incorporate them into your own projects.